CrowdStrike/cloud-storage-protection/Azure/README.md

 # Azure Cloud Storage Bucket Protection

-This repository demonstrates different ways to leverage CrowdStrike's QuickScan Pro APIs to protect Azure Cloud Storage containers.
+This solution demonstrates different ways to leverage CrowdStrike's QuickScan Pro APIs to protect Azure Cloud Storage containers.
 Through these examples, you'll learn how to implement both real-time and on-demand malware scanning for your cloud storage.

 ## Prerequisites

 + Have access to Azure w/ permissions to manage resources
 + Create or modify an API Key in the Falcon Console and Assign the following scopes:
-  + **Quick Scan** - `READ`, `WRITE`
-  + **Sample Uploads** - `READ`, `WRITE`
+  + **QuickScan Pro** - `READ`, `WRITE`
   + **Malquery** - `READ`, `WRITE`
     > Used to pull down sample malicious files for demonstration purposes